Routing¶

 Catch-all routes¶

-To define a catch-all route that will match every request, use a route parameter with path value pattern, like:
+To define a catch-all route that will match every request, use a route parameter with a path value pattern, like:

 {path:name}